zestedesavoir/zmarkdown/README.md

 ## Packages

+* [**mdast-util-split**][mdast-util-split]

+  A MDAST tool to split a markdown tree into list of subtrees representing the chapters.
+It relies on heading depth.

 * [**rebber**][rebber]

   transformation of MDAST into `latex` code.
 This code must be included inside a custom latex to be compiled.